Event details Event cancelled

 A critical and jovial debate to honour one of Australia's foremost transport advocate and planning scholars, Dr Paul Mees OAM.

 Join RMIT for a critical and jovial debate to honour one of Australia’s foremost transport advocate and planning scholars, Dr Paul Mees OAM and his contribution to local and international urban transport and planning.

-Our panel of industry planning professionals, politicians and comedians will debate the topic 'The denser we get the happier we are'
+Our panel of industry planning professionals and politicians will debate the topic 'Should planners be dreamers or doers?'

-- Dr Susie Moloney, Lecturer and Senior Research Fellow of the Centre for Urban Research, RMIT University
+Professor Jago Dodson, Professor of Urban Policy and Director of the Centre for Urban Research, RMIT University

 Associate Professor Paul Mees OAM

 1961 – 2013

 This debate honours and celebrates the work and life of Associate Professor Paul Mees OAM.

 Paul Mees was one of Australia’s leading experts on urban public transport.
 In 2014, Dr Mees was awarded a Medal in the Order of Australia (OAM) for service to public transport and urban planning as an academic and advocate for sustainable cities.